How To Replace Old Mindsets With a Quality Mindset

 The perception has long been that quality is born out of compliance.
 Today’s business environment offers another perspective.
-Over the past 10 years, the industry has dramatically changed due to globalization, increased competition, cost constraints, demands for efficiency, supply chain complexity and processes, and product complexity.
+Over the past 15 years, the industry has dramatically changed due to globalization, the introduction of artificial intelligence in many areas of the pharma industry, increased competition, cost constraints, demands for efficiency, supply chain constraints, complexity and processes, and product complexity.
 Consequently, the industry’s approach to quality must adapt as well.

 Instead of asking what the minimal requirements are for regulatory compliance, the question should be how to improve quality holistically as an organization.
 Companies need to think in terms of minimizing inconsistencies early and often throughout the manufacturing and business process.
 It must take on a quality mindset to compete and prosper.

 Regulations are a good starting point in that they meet minimal requirements.
 They should not, however, represent a company’s mindset in terms of quality.
 In fact, quality issues—not regulations—account for two-thirds of drug shortages.

 The upfront costs of having a quality mindset can seem expensive.
 Yet in the long term, it is less expensive than having to address a compliance issue.
 At the low end, a regulatory action can cost a company over $1 million dollars (or more if products are exported).
 Added to that, regulatory actions can result in manufacturing operations being halted at a great cost to a company.
 Therefore, what might seem expensive, is not when one factors in the risks by not adopting a quality mindset.